-Students Coming to Sapienza
+Students coming to Sapienza

-Key Information for Erasmus Students
+Key Information for Erasmus UE Students

 As per the new Sapienza guidelines, students are no longer required to provide an official certificate attesting their Italian language level.
-However, we recommend that students have no less than an intermediate level of Italian to make the most of their stay and make daily life in Rome easier and more enjoyable.
+However, we highly recommend that students have no less than an intermediate level of Italian to make the most of their stay and make daily life in Rome easier and more enjoyable.

 Italian Language Courses

 Language courses are free of charge for all students who wish to attend them.
 In order to enroll in Sapienza Italian language courses, incoming Erasmus students must fill out the relevant section on their application form within the application deadlines: later/different iscriptions will not be accepted!

 For all information on your academic calendar, syllabus, exams, etc. you need to contact the Erasmus Officer at your receiving Faculty.
 All didactic activity is managed at a Faculty level.

 List of Courses

 Sapienza signed some special housing agreements with companies that offer free intermediation service to find accommodation.

 Sapienza organises an International Students Welcome Week During the event, students receive useful information about academic and university life at Sapienza.
 It is a great opportunity to meet the Erasmus staff and members of the Erasmus Student Network (ESN).